park9n/faq/mockito.md

 - https://site.mockito.org/
 - https://javadoc.io/doc/org.mockito/mockito-core/latest/org/mockito/Mockito.html

-### What is different between PowerMock and PowerMockito?
+### What is difference between PowerMock and PowerMockito?
 PowerMockito is a PowerMock's extension API to support Mockito.
 To use PowerMock you need to depend on Mockito + PowerMockito (or EasyMock + PowerMock) as well as a test framework.
 JUnit 4.x not 5.x is required to use PowerMock.
 - https://www.baeldung.com/intro-to-powermock
 - https://github.com/powermock/powermock/wiki/Getting-Started